 Q: Why do the Band Boosters need all this money?

-A: During the year, the band boosters pay for competition registrations, band and guard props, and travel costs to competitions.
-In addition, the band boosters pay for marching band music, additional instructors, and instrument maintenance.
+A: During the year, the Band Boosters pay for competition registrations, band and guard props, and travel costs to competitions.
+In addition, the band boosters pay for marching band music, additional instructors, instrument maintenance, and much more.

-Mr. Simon would like to grow our band program.
-The band boosters are continually raising funds with the goal that our parents will have to pay less out of their own pockets and we’ll be able to do more for the Shadow Mountain bands, such as purchasing special equipment and providing extra music instruction.
+Ms. Morgan would like to grow our band program.
+The Band Boosters are continually raising funds with the goal that our parents will have to pay less out of their own pockets and we’ll be able to do more for the Shadow Mountain bands, such as purchasing special equipment and providing extra music instruction.
 We have also established a small scholarship program for band seniors.

 Q: In what events does the band participate?

 A: The Shadow Mountain Marching Matadors perform at all varsity football games unless otherwise announced.
-The band also competes six to eight times during marching season (typically on Saturdays).
+The band also competes a number of times during marching season (typically on Saturdays).
 The band also participates in events such as pep rallies and community events with the elementary and middle schools that feed into Shadow Mountain, as well as Homecoming.
 The band also marches in parades, such as the annual Veteran’s Day parade and the nationally-televised Fiesta Bowl parade, as the band’s schedule allows.

-The Concert Band, Winter Percussion, Winter Guard, and Jazz Band also compete.
+The Concert Band and Jazz Band also compete.
 Concert and Jazz festivals are usually on a weekday and do involve time away from school.
 In addition, they perform at the Paradise Valley Festival of Arts, Shadow Showcase (SMHS orientation for incoming freshmen) and, typically, at two formal evening concerts at Shadow Mountain.
-The Winter Percussion and Winter Color Guard perform at competitions on Saturdays during their season.

 For students who wish to participate, they may audition for regional and state honor bands.
-Contact Mr. Simon for more information regarding these auditions.
+Contact Ms. Morgan for more information regarding these auditions.

 Q: Do I have to drive my son/daughter to all these events?

 A: No. Before any band event (competition, away football game, parade, etc) all band members meet in the band room at Call Time.
-The Call Time is determined by Mr. Simon to ensure that students are ready and equipment is loaded for an on-time arrival at the event.
+The Call Time is determined by Ms.Morgan to ensure that students are ready and equipment is loaded for an on-time arrival at the event.
 Students will be transported by bus to and from the event.
-All band members must wait until Mr. Simon dismisses everyone before leaving SMHS.
+All band members must wait until Ms. Morgan dismisses everyone before leaving SMHS.
 Band members are responsible for loading and unloading the equipment truck as well as putting their uniform and instrument away before leaving.
-If you must drive your child to an event or pick your child up early, you will need to coordinate that with Mr. Simon ahead of time.
+If you must drive your child to an event or pick your child up early, you will need to coordinate that with Ms. Morgan ahead of time.

 Q: Does my child need money when they go to events?